dwipddalal/joint-gym/inverse kinematics/Readme.md

 It returns a tuple containing a boolean value indicating if the position is within the robot's workspace and a list containing the angles of the first and second links.

-The remaining code in the file uses the PyBullet library to connect to a physics simulation, loads a plane and robot, sets the gravity and time step, and runs a simulation to move the robot to a desired position by controlling the torque of the joints.
-It then compares the actual position of the end-effector to the desired position.
+The code then uses PyBullet to simulate the robot's movement and control its movement using a proportional-derivative control loop with a specified time step.
+The robot's position and the desired position are continuously compared and the error is used to calculate the control force applied to the joints.
+The simulation runs for 1000 iterations, after which the actual position of the end-effector is compared to the desired position and printed.